 In the service planning process, MARTA compares existing service capacity with observed ridership and passenger load data.
 By analyzing the load factors of each route, MARTA can assess the potential for service increases or decreases.
+Service Capacity is also critical to the Service Hours (4.1), Service Frequency (4.2), and On-Time Performance (4.4) Service Standards and therefore is considered in conjunction with these standards.

-- 1. MARTA regularly collects data on route/vehicle passenger loads. - 2.
-Determine average load for each route by weekday and weekend service. - Determine variation in average load for each route. - 4.
+- 1. MARTA regularly collects data on route/vehicle passenger - 2.
+Determine average load for each route by weekday and weekend service. - 3.
+Determine variation in average load for each route. - 4.
 Compare individual route load plus variation with service tier average load plus variation. - 5.
-Consider the route's performance with respect to other service standards and tier averages.
-Consider possible service changes, if warranted. - 6.
-MARTA implements major service changes after public outreach, public hearings, budget considerations, and Board approval within the service change process (as described in Chapter 4: Service Change Process).
+Consider the route's performance with respect to other Service Standards and tier averages.
+Consider possible service changes, if warranted. - MARTA implements major service changes after public outreach, public hearings, budget considerations, and Board approval within the service change process (as described in Chapter 2: Service Change Process).
 Service changes may be recommended after a route performs outside the service tier standard for two consecutive service change periods (eight months).